vsinha312/healthify/README.md

 a).
 Generate SHA1 and SHA256 key for your PC.<br/>
 b).
 If you want to change the application ID, go to android->app->build.gradle and change the application id.<br/>
 c).
 Set up Firebase console.
 Make sure to add the SHA1 and SHA256 keys.<br/>
 d).
 Download the google-services.json file which has not been provided in this repository.
-Place it innside android->app.<br/>
+Place it inside android->app.<br/>
 e).
 Enable google authentication from your firebase console and set up your support email.<br/>
 f).
 Do not forget to fill the Gooogle OAuth consent form.<br/>
 g).
 That's it.
 Your App is Ready to use.<br/>